 “having wiped out the handwriting of requirements that was against us, which was contrary to us.
 And He has taken it out of the way, having nailed it to the cross.”

-The seventh result of the work of Christ on the cross: “having wiped out the handwriting of requirements that was against us.”
+We come to the seventh result of the work of Christ on the cross: “having wiped out the handwriting of requirements that was against us.”
 Jesus destroyed the demands of the law against us.

 “having wiped out the handwriting of requirements”